 Letter From The Superintendent – Community

-Last Spring, as schools were closing here at home and around the world to slow the spread of the “novel” coronavirus, I doubt any of us appreciated the journey we had just begun.
+In the spring 2019, as schools were closing here at home and around the world to slow the spread of the “novel” coronavirus, I doubt any of us appreciated the journey we had just begun.
 An order to close for two weeks turned into months.
 Summer plans were ended with stay-at-home orders.
 Restarting schools required detailed health and safety plans.
 It quickly became apparent that the seemingly impossible was a new weekly reality.
 None of us needs to recount the details of these last twelve months; we lived them.
 However, we also must remember that challenges of the past can also build resiliency for the future.

-In mid-March, almost a year to the day since schools closed, thousands of school staff across Pennsylvania received their COVID-19 vaccines.
+In March 2020, almost a year to the day since schools had closed, thousands of school staff across Pennsylvania received their COVID-19 vaccines.
 This milestone event, among other indicators, appears to signal the darkest days of the pandemic are behind us.
 Now, it is imperative that we draw on the lived experiences of a global crisis and refocus on emerging from this pandemic stronger and a little wiser.

 In the document linked below, I invite you to explore our roadmap for emerging from the pandemic through our four primary focus areas.
 This will not be a rapid recovery, but instead, a careful and deliberate process that supports mental health, focuses on academic recovery, and reevaluates projects postponed.